Birth in Japan- My Birth Story

 At 9 cm the contractions became ridiculously intense, and my water FINALLY broke.
 It was 19:30.
 My cervix opened up all the way at 19:50 and baby Kaiju was born at 20:20!
 I know this because there was a white board that the nurses would write on from time to time.

 I was so happy to hold her, and to touch the little hands and feet that punched and kicked me for months.
 After she was taken away for cleaning, I noticed the doctor getting a needle ready.
 I thought, is he sewing me up?
 Wait… did I get a episiotomy?
 But, I specifically wrote NO EPISIOTOMY on my birth plan… Oh well.
 I think I got 4 or 5 stitches but they hurt, even with anesthesia.
-This was the only time I cried out and the most painful part of labor.
+This was the most painful part of labor.

 Throughout the entire labor, my husband was there doing back rubs and helping me with my breathing techniques.
 I’m incredibly grateful that he could be there with me.